 To be admitted to the STEM Summer School you must:

-Applications can be made here.
-Please note that the deadline date for applications is Friday 9th June 2023.
-Applications may be considered after this date on a case by case basis.
+Applications can be made through our online portal.
+Please note that the deadline date for applications is Friday 7 June 2024.
+Applications may be considered after this date on a case-by-case basis.
 Please email if you are unable to meet the deadline.

-The provisional dates of the 2024 Summer School are Monday 17 June to Wednesday 17 July 2024.
-(Please note, the university is closed on Friday 12th and Monday 15th July for the Glasgow Fair weekend).
+The dates of the 2024 Summer School are Monday 17 June to Wednesday 17 July 2024.
+(Please note, the university is closed on Friday 12, and Monday 15 July for the Glasgow Fair weekend).
+The timetable is available here.

 The Summer School will be taught online with some optional on-campus sessions offered for those students who wish to join them.
 We encourage students to take up the opportunity to attend these on-campus sessions as it will provide you with a chance to explore the University campus and facilities.
-However, we recognise that some students may live out with Glasgow/Scotland or have other factors which prevent you from attending on campus.
+However, we recognise that some students may live outwith Glasgow, or Scotland, or have other factors which prevent you from attending on campus.
 Please be assurred that you will be able to sit all aspects of the Summer School (including assessments) online and will not be disadvantaged by not being able to attend on-campus sessions.

 The Summer Schools runs continuously between 17 June and 17 July.
 There are not scheduled activities on every day however students are expected to use most of this time to study the provided materials and prepare your assignment and assessment submissions.
 If you plan on attending Summer School, please try not to take holidays during this period so that you can keep up with the work and maximise your chance of success.
 There is no flexibility with exam and assignment dates (all of which are online).
 However, we recognise there may be cases where some students have pre-booked holidays or existing part-time work commitments.
 If you are in this position, we would recommend that you email to inform us.